Loading...

 Sonia Boyce, Big Womens' Talk, 1984

 The National Lottery Community Fund engaged the Tavistock Institute of Human Relations, DMSS and CWASU (the partners) to support the Women and Girls Initiative (WGI).
-The partners will support the Fund’s WGI grant holders to capture and share learning, develop a community of networked services that is stronger and has greater influence.
+The partners supported the WGI grant holders to capture and share learning, and to develop a community of networked services that is stronger and has greater influence.

 Context

 Over the last decade, the women and girls sector has grown in strength, size and capability.
 Issues that were once marginalised have emerged as mainstream concerns and women’s sector agencies are at the centre of best practice and creative initiatives.
-However for a variety of reasons the women’s sector has been significantly affected by recent cuts in public sector spending at a time when the issues the sector deals with – domestic and sexual violence, sexual exploitation, forced marriage and female genital mutilation – have never been so prominent.£44.7 million of National Lottery money has been invested in 62 projects across England to support and empower women and girls facing violence, abuse, exploitation and mental health issues.
-This funding is enabling national organisations and grassroots projects to provide dedicated support for women and girls in local communities through outreach, advice and advocacy, refuge and prevention projects.
-The overall ambition of the WGI is to support the development of a stronger women and girls’ sector through:
+However, for a variety of reasons, the women’s sector has been significantly affected by recent cuts in public sector spending at a time when the issues the sector deals with, such as domestic and sexual violence, sexual exploitation, forced marriage and female genital mutilation, have never been so prominent.

 Objectives

-Together with the 62 WGI grant-holders and the women and girls they work with, TIHR, DMSS and CWASU are exploring how the sector can better demonstrate its impact, raise its voice and increase its influence for the long-term benefit of women and girls.
-Specifically, the purpose of our work is to:
+Together with the 62 WGI grant-holders and the women and girls they worked with, TIHR, DMSS and CWASU explored how the sector can better demonstrate its impact, raise its voice and increase its influence for the long-term benefit of women and girls.
+The purpose of our work was to:

-1. Identify what more holistic/person-centred approaches for women and girls looks like.
+1. Identify how a more holistic/person-centred approach to women and girls looks like.

-2. Describe how these approaches can increase and improve specialist support.
+2. Describe how this approach can increase and improve specialist support.

 3. Understand what enables women and girls to be co-producers of services.